When will the next prime minister be announced?

 Sir Graham indicated early that he expected the contest to be a two-horse race, which appears to have been borne out, with candidates required to prove by 2.30pm on Monday that they have the support of at least 100 parliamentary colleagues.

-So far, only Mr Sunak appears to have that degree of support, suggesting he could be crowned the new Tory leader and Britiain’s next PM, as early as this afternoon.
+So far, only Mr Sunak appears to have that degree of support, suggesting he could be crowned the new Tory leader and Britiain’s next PM as early as today, removing the need for any further votes on the matter.

 But if the Conservatives cannot find themselves a unity candidate within a week, however, the clamour for a general election is likely to grow ever-louder.